rsalmei/about-time/README.md

 ### 3. Use it to count iterations and measure throughput:

 Wrap your iterable and just iterate it!
-Since we internally have duration information, it can calculate the throughput of the whole block.
-Specially useful in generators, which do not have length (but you can use it with any iterables):
+Since it internally have duration information, it can also calculate the throughput of the whole block.
+Specially useful in generators, which do not have length.

-This mode requires a small callback function (which can be an inner function or a lambda) to allow you to use a `for` loop any way you want, and the callback will be called automatically when the iterable is exhausted.
+This mode requires a function parameter to receive the timer object (which can be an inner function or a lambda), enabling you to use a `for` loop normally, and the callback will be called when the iterable is exhausted, with the timing information.

 ```python
 def callback(t_func):